 All Python scripts in this project can be run in-place without the need to specify any arguments.
+You can run them either through a command line or by simply double-clicking on them.

-If you change any schematic file and your change adds or removes global input or output signals, you need to run two Python scripts to recreate global includes:
+If you change any schematic file and your change adds or removes global input or output signals, you need to run three Python scripts to recreate global includes: